ankitsultana/keeper-ui/README.md

 ### Running

+Make sure you have a ZK cluster running and configured in the `application.yml` file.

 #### With default configuration

 ```bash
 java -jar target/keeper-ui-1.0-SNAPSHOT.jar
 ```

 #### With custom configuration

 ```bash
 java -jar target/keeper-ui-1.0-SNAPSHOT.jar /path/to/your/application.yml
 ```

-The server will start on port 12345 by default.
+The HTTP Proxy server will start on port 12345 by default.
+Next, you can spin up the Keeper UI or simply use the one hosted at https://zk.ankitsultana.com/

 ### Keeper UI Integration